aws-samples/serverless-patterns/lambda-durable-managed-instances-cdk/README.md

 ## Testing

-After deployment, you can test the Lambda durable function using the provided test script, AWS CLI, or AWS Console.
+After deployment, you can test the AWS Lambda durable function using the provided test script, AWS CLI, or AWS Console.

 ### Automated Testing Script